DanielCookie1/Black_Hole_Simulation/DARR_README.md

 - `elem_sz`: size of array element.
 - `data`: void pointer to memory array.

-The initially-allocated capacity is *twice* the initial user-specified length.
+The initially-allocated capacity is *one times* the initial user-specified length.
 After running out of capacity, a new array of *twice* the current capacity is allocated and all the elements are copied over.